kirakira-dev/NintendoClientsWiki/LDN-Protocol.md

 ### Advertisement Data
 The format of the advertisement data depends on the encryption type that is specified in the [header](#advertisement-payload).

+The authentication token is generated when the network is created and was added in LDN version 3.
+In previous versions it is set to 0.
+It is used during [authentication](#authentication).

 *Plain or AES-CTR:*

 | Offset | Size | Description |